hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

+### Administrative Distance (AD)

+The default AD in RIP is 120.
+A lower AD is more appealing.
+You can change the AD if you want your Traffic to go through a certain Router.

 ### Configuration

 Passive Interfaces are used for Interfaces where no Router is directly connected.
 For example if a Switch is connected on Ether 1, configure Ether 1 as a passive Interface.
 So Ether 1 do not send RIP updates but receive them.